 (Key Stage Two)

-Professional behaviour is expected at all times as the Senior Choir perform within the local community regularly throughout the school year.
+Professional behaviour is expected at all times as the Choir perform within the local community regularly throughout the school year.

 Singing at local care homes, the Christmas Lights switch on in the Market Square as well as the renowned and respected Princes Risborough Festival, our performances go from strength to strength.